barsoom/content_translator/README.md

 All strings are stripped of whitespace at the end because WTI won't accept strings ending in newlines.

+### Seeing 406 errors from WTI?

+WTI does some validation.
+One example of this is that the translated text must end with a newline if the source test does.
+One way of getting around this is to not let the user edit the translated text in the source system.
+If all translations are done in WTI the user has to deal with it's validations before being able to save.

 ### Credits and license

 By [Barsoom](http://barsoom.se) under the MIT license: